ecs-hk/ec2-cfengine37/README.md

 To get started on a new hub system, install the [CFEngine package](https://cfengine.com/product/community/) and clone this git repository.

-Next, perform the following steps (replacing 172.31.15.0 with your hub's VPC internal IP address).
+Next, perform the following steps:

 ```
 # cp -r ./ec2-cfengine37/masterfiles/* /var/cfengine/masterfiles